char1ey/Mesher/README.md

+# Mesher
-# Mesher is a 3D mesh editor
+Mesher is a 3D mesh editor